Skip to main content

 });

-console.log('estimated gas:', gas);
+console.log('Estimated gas:', gas);

 try {

-const tx: any = await contractDeployer.send({
+const tx = await contractDeployer.send({

 from: defaultAccount,